ioptime-official/ai-chatgpt-2/README.md

 │   |   ├── vocab.json
 ```
 ### Results:
-I have following results after passing keyword to model
+Following results are obtained after passing keywords to the model
 - Keywords: "symptoms of calcium deficiency"
 > symptoms of calcium deficiency are numerous they include fatigue dizziness irritability weakness fatigue and weakness in addition symptoms appear like flu like symptoms in which someone has a low level of circulating acid and nutrients including vitamin d calcium calcium magnesium and sodium it is important to note calcium is essential for brain growth and joint movement if a person has not exercised regularly enough he or she may suffer from mild to severe weakness
 - Keywords: "causes of lung cancer"